leihs/leihs-my/ui/README.md

 ### Library development and build

-- `npm run watch`: Start theme and lib in watch/dev mode (use along with watch mode in Borrow app)
+- `npm run watch`: Start theme and lib in watch/dev mode (use along with watch mode in My app)
 - `npm run build`: Build theme and lib for production
 - `npm run start`: Start dev server for `test-app` (http://localhost:8081/test-app.html).
 Enable `test-app` in `webpack.config.js` for this to work